GraphBLAS/SuiteSparseSessions/Session4/README.md

 - Most assign methods use pending tuples internally
 - Set element operations fast due to deferred work

-**Quote:** "GRB set element was a method.
+**Quote:** "GrB_setElement is a method in the C API.
 You just want to go blink, stick it in.
 Well, there's no way that's gonna be fast if it's totally static CSR."
 [00:06:46]

 **Timestamp:** [00:04:20] - [00:08:10]